South West Of Ireland Walking Tour - 7-Day Tour

 South West of Ireland Walking Tour – 7 Day Itinerary

-Evening: Dingle or “An Daingean” which is its Gaelic and original name is a fantastic small village known for its small quaint pubs, live Irish music and relaxed atmosphere.
+Dingle or “An Daingean” which is its Gaelic and original name is a fantastic port village known for its small quaint pubs, live Irish music and relaxed atmosphere.
 There is plenty to see and do in his small town with great restaurants, pubs, coffee shops, craft stores, etc.

 What track do I take for Mizen Head?